-- If a scheme is not proposing a housing mix and type in accordance with the Housing Needs Assessment, information accompanying the application would need to justify the departure from this policy based on specific character elements or some other demonstration of suitability. - 3.
+- 2. Proposed new dwellings that meet the M4(2) standards will be supported. - 3.
 All 2 or more bed dwellings should be suitable for people of varying ages and at different stages in their life cycle and be built to M4(2) standards unless it can be demonstrated that it would be unviable to do so. - 4.
 Proposals for dwellings that meet the higher M(4)3 standards of the Approved Document M, Volume 1 will be supported.